Skip to content

 bash

-pip install "xian-py[hd]" # mnemonic / HD wallet support
+uv add "xian-tech-py[hd]" # mnemonic / HD wallet support

-pip install "xian-py[eth]" # Ethereum wallet helpers
+uv add "xian-tech-py[eth]" # Ethereum wallet helpers

 Public API

-The intended top-level imports are:
+The intended top-level imports include:

 python